White Rose maths

 Mathematical abilities can be developed through practice, support, dedication and hard work.
 Natural talent is just a starting point and does not determine who has more or less potential to achieve.

 It is important that high-attaining pupils fully understand key number concepts, rather than simply memorise a process.
-This will reap its rewards in the future at KS3, GCSE and A-level.
-Teachers can extend high-attaining students through depth, as opposed to acceleration onto new content.

 Focus on depth